-- 7.2 The Council is also required to publish the text of the proposed draft extended and (if relevant) varied order on its website. - 7.3 It is therefore proposed the Council undertakes a comprehensive consultation exercise with the public, relevant bodies and other interested parties in accordance with the Act's requirements on the proposal to extend and vary the Dog Control PSPOs as outlined in the report. - 7.4 Subject to that consultation exercise being initiated by Cabinet, officers would report the outcome of the consultation to the Public Service Delivery, Communities & Prosperity Scrutiny Committee in the first instance and thereafter to Cabinet for any final decision(s) on the proposals. - 7.5 Given the current situation in relation to COVID-19 the Council's Consultation and Engagement Officer has developed a revised approach to consultation and how the Council can best engage with the public and key stakeholders during these times, in particular with those who would have ordinarily attended 'face to face' engagement events (should this approach be deemed prohibitive due to legislative restrictions and/or administrative/safety issues) as well as those who may digitally excluded.
+- 7.2 The Council is also required to publish the text of the proposed draft extended and (if relevant) varied order on its website. - 7.3 It is therefore proposed the Council undertakes a comprehensive consultation exercise with the public, relevant bodies and other interested parties in accordance with the Act's requirements on the proposal to extend the Dog Control PSPOs as outlined in the report. - 7.4 Subject to that consultation exercise being initiated by Cabinet, officers would report the outcome of the consultation to the relevant Scrutiny Committee in the first instance and thereafter to Cabinet for any final decision(s) on the proposals.
+If agreed, the consultation would take place for a six week period in July and August 23.

-8. EQUALITY AND DIVERSITY IMPLICATIONS
+8. EQUALITY AND DIVERSITY (INCLUDING SOCIO-ECONOMIC DUTY) IMPLICATIONS

 - 8.1 The Council must be able to demonstrate that a PSPO is a necessary and proportionate response to the problems caused by the activities of dogs and those in charge of them.
 The Council is required to balance the interests of those in charge of dogs against the interests of those affected by the activities of dogs.
-This must take into consideration the need for people, particularly children, to have access to dog-free areas and areas where dogs are kept under strict control, and the need for those in charge of dogs to have access to areas where they can exercise their dogs without undue restrictions. - 8.2 In developing the original PSPO an Equality Impact Assessment was undertaken to ensure that: - The Council meets the requirements of the Public Sector Equality Duties, and - Due regard has been taken of the likely impact of the decision in terms of equality and discrimination. - 8.3 This exercise has been refreshed and it is considered the impact on residents, visitors and businesses is expected to continue to be positive, as these proposals should continue to act as a deterrent to irresponsible dog ownership.
-Taking into account the exemptions set out in 8.4 and 8.5 below there is no adverse impact on any other Protected Grounds from its adoption through to its potential variation and extension.

-8.4 The provisions of the proposed Dog Control Orders would not apply to a person who:
+This must take into consideration the need for people, particularly children, to have access to dog-free areas and areas where dogs are kept under strict control, and the need for those in charge of dogs to have access to areas where they can exercise their dogs without undue restrictions. - 8.2 In developing the original PSPO an Equality Impact Assessment (EIA) was undertaken to ensure that: - The Council meets the requirements of the Public Sector Equality Duties, and - Due regard has been taken of the likely impact of the decision in terms of equality and discrimination. - 8.3 This exercise will be refreshed but it is considered the impact on residents, visitors and businesses is expected to continue to be positive, as these proposals should continue to act as a deterrent to irresponsible dog ownership.
+Taking into account the exemptions set out in 8.4 and 8.5 below there is no adverse impact on any other protected characteristics from its adoption through to its potential variation and extension.
+Subject to Cabinet approval to proceed the EIA would be published on the Council's website alongside the consultation document. - 8.4 The provisions of the proposed Dog Control Orders would not apply to a person who: